gymk/MyNotes/Rust/Structs.md

 - Other forms of structs
   - Tuple structs and unit structs
     - Tuple structs
-      - These are strucuts that a name for the whole type but don't have name for their fields
+      - These are strucuts that have '*a name for the whole type*' but don't have name for their fields
         - `struct Triangle(u32, u32, u32);`
         - `let triangle1 = Triangle(3, 4, 5);`
       - These behave similarly to tuples